python/cpython/Doc/howto/pyporting.rst

    >>> b"" == ""
    False

-This is because comparison for equality is required by the language to always succeed (and return ``False`` for incompatible types).
+This is because an equality comparison is required by the language to always succeed (and return ``False`` for incompatible types).
 However, this also means that code incorrectly ported to Python 3 can display buggy behaviour if such comparisons are silently executed.
 To detect such situations,